realops/instavote-helm-argo/README.md

 ## 🔧 What You'll Build
 - A local Kubernetes cluster using KIND
 - ArgoCD installation with port-forward access
-- A GitHub-backed app deployed via GitOps
+- A GitHub-backed app deployed via GitOps (App Deployment Code attached as charts)
 - (Bonus) Automated sync and rollback policies

 ## 📦 Tools Required